-This manual is designed to give practical guidelines to wildlife and game capture teams, veterinarians and conservation managers for the translocation of giraffe in the wild.
-With an increasing number of giraffe translocations occurring throughout Africa, this manual provides base level requirements to undertake a translocation following an appropriate assessment of its purpose.
-The International Union for the Conservation of Nature (IUCN) Guidelines for Reintroductions and Other Conservation Translocations (IUCN/SSC 2013) clearly outline the processes involved when assessing and planning a translocation - from defining the primary objective of the effort, all the way through to post-translocation monitoring.
-These guidelines should be read in conjunction with this giraffe translocation manual.
+This manual is designed to give practical guidelines to wildlife and game capture teams, veterinarians, and conservation managers for the translocation of giraffe in the wild.
+With an increasing number of giraffe translocations occurring throughout Africa, this manual provides a broad introduction and guidelines on why and how to undertake a translocation following an appropriate assessment.
+The International Union for the Conservation of Nature (IUCN) Guidelines for Reintroductions and Other Conservation Translocations (IUCN SSC 2013) clearly outline the processes involved when assessing and planning a translocation - from defining the primary objective of the effort, all the way through to post-translocation monitoring.
+These guidelines should be read in conjunction with this manual.

-We envisage this manual to be a 'working document' which should regularly be reviewed and new information added to ensure that it is accurate, up-to-date and thus of most value to those working in the field to translocate wild giraffe.
+We envisage this manual to be a 'working document' which should regularly be reviewed, and new information added to ensure that it is accurate, up-to-date, and thus of most value to those working in the field to translocate wild giraffe.